pruthvi-v521/AIS-Queue-pipeline/README.md

 ---

 On Terminal 2:
-run the database PostgreSQL
+1.run the database PostgreSQL
-run the api with commands:
+2.run the api with commands:
      uvicorn app.main:app --reload